 - Yoga therapy

 Our dual diagnosis treatment program may be of interest to those suffering from anxiety and prescription drug addiction.
-Contact us today online or at 833.691.0736 to take the first step on your journey to wellness and recovery.
+Anyone can get help at any point.
+Ethan Crossing Recovery serves the Cincinnati, Dayton, Columbus, Ohio area.
+Contact us today.